openhwgroup/cva6/CONTRIBUTING.md

 6. Push feature branch: `git push origin <my_branch>`
 7. From GitHub: submit a pull request

+Please note that we do not accept outdated pull requests.
+This makes sure the CI flow has run in the to-be version of the master.

+To allow us to update the pull request before merging it, please consider checking the "Allow edits from maintainers" checkbox.
+Note that this can only be done with pull requests from your personal repository (it is impossible from organization repositories).

 ## Coding Style

 For RTL coding, the OpenHW Group has adopted the [lowRISC Style Guides](https://github.com/lowRISC/style-guides/).